 After thread decompression, the variable buffers may have been moved to a different place inside or outside of the thread.
 Variable buffers can be increased or decreased in size on request by the owning component.
 Some variable buffers are defined to be reduced or released automatically during thread compression.

-The total amount of storage allocated outside the thread can be limited
+The total amount of storage allocated outside the thread can be limited by profile

 All buffers are defined in the source module